SleepyGabes/AutoFollow/README.md

 ## Requirements for the script to work correctly:

-- 1920 x 1080p Monitor (Only available resolution.)
+- Preferably 1920 x 1080p Monitor
+> You can change the mouse points for the program and where to read the top scoreboard.

-- Oculus/Steam version of Hyper Dash.
+- Oculus or Steam version of Hyper Dash.

 - Hyper Dash running fullscreen.

-## Spectator Settings
+## Recommended Spectator Settings
 - FOV = 90

 - Spectator UI = true